AdobeDocs/experience-manager-desktop-app.en/help/using/troubleshoot.md

 1. Note the [!UICONTROL Cache Directory] value.

-    In this directory there are subdirectories named after the Encoded [!DNL Adobe Experience Manager] Endpoints.
-The names is an encoded version of the targeted [!DNL Adobe Experience Manager] URL.
-For example, if the application is targeting `localhost:4502` then the directory name will be `localhost_4502`.
+    In this directory, there are subdirectories named after the Encoded [!DNL Adobe Experience Manager] Endpoints.
+The names are an encoded version of the targeted [!DNL Adobe Experience Manager] URL.
+For example, if the application is targeting `localhost:4502`, then the directory name is `localhost_4502`.

 To clear the cache, delete the desired Encoded [!DNL Adobe Experience Manager] Endpoint directory.
-Alternatively, deleting the entire directory specified in the preferences will clear the cache for all instances that have been used by the application.
+Alternatively, deleting the entire directory specified in the preferences clears the cache for all instances that have been used by the application.

 Clearing [!DNL Adobe Experience Manager] desktop app's cache is a preliminary troubleshooting task that can resolve several issues.
 Clear the cache from the app preferences.
 See [set preferences](install-upgrade.md#set-preferences).
 The default location of the cache folder is: